Freddie Mercury: The Great Pretender

-Freddie Mercury: The Great Pretender is an Emmy/Rose d'Or award-winning 2012 feature-length documentary film about Queen singer Freddie Mercury and his attempt to forge a solo career.
-The film is a British venture co-produced by EMP and Mercury Songs for Eagle Rock Entertainment with Eagle Rock serving as distributor.
+Freddie Mercury: The Great Pretender is a 2012 British feature-length documentary film about Queen singer Freddie Mercury and his attempt to forge a solo career.
+The film is a venture co-produced by EMP and Mercury Songs for Eagle Rock Entertainment, with Eagle Rock serving as distributor.

-Directed by Rhys Thomas and produced by Jim (Miami) Beach, Rhys Thomas and Joss Crowley.
-The documentary premiered on BBC One in edited form as part of the Imagine series, and later the Director's Cut was shown on BBC Four.
-It gained 3.5 million viewers when aired on BBC One in October 2012 and a further 1.2 million when shown on BBC Four.
+Directed by Rhys Thomas and produced by Thomas, Jim Beach, and Joss Crowley, the documentary premiered on BBC One in edited form as part of the Imagine series, and later the director's cut was shown on BBC Four.
+It won an International Emmy Award and a Rose d'Or.

 Production

 Development

-Produced and directed by Rhys Thomas, a lifelong Queen fan and expert.
-Thomas focused on archive material of Mercury, going back to 1976 in search of footage to show the story of Mercury's life, career and the solo projects including the Mr. Bad Guy album, he had worked on outside of Queen.
-The producer, editor and director of photography behind the 2011 BBC documentary Queen: Days of Our Lives.
+The film was produced and directed by Rhys Thomas, a lifelong Queen fan and expert.
+Thomas focused on archive material of Mercury, going back to 1976 in search of footage to show the story of Mercury's life, his career, and his solo projects outside of Queen, including the Mr. Bad Guy album.
+The producer, editor and director of photography were also behind the 2011 BBC documentary Queen: Days of Our Lives.

 Release

-The film was exclusively broadcast on the British television channel BBC One on 16 October 2012 at 10:35pm in England and Scotland and 11:05pm in Wales and Northern Ireland with an edited version of 65 minutes.
+The film was exclusively broadcast on the British channel BBC One on 16 October 2012 at 10:35pm in England and Scotland and 11:05pm in Wales and Northern Ireland with an edited version of 65 minutes.

 The documentary coincided with the release of the new Barcelona Special Edition album with Mercury and Caballé's original album re-recorded with a full 80-piece orchestra (a feature on the making of this album is included on both formats) and a new book, also entitled The Great Pretender, with matching artwork.